 Automatic mutual recognition and chemical use licensing

-New automatic mutual recognition (AMR) laws for occupational licensing were introduced 1 July 2021 in Victoria.
-AMR has also commenced in in other participating states and territories including Australian Capital Territory, New South Wales, Northern Territory, South Australia, Tasmania and Western Australia.
+The automatic mutual recognition (AMR) laws for occupational licensing were introduced 1 July 2021 in Victoria.
+AMR has also commenced in the other states and territories with the exception of Queensland.

 For participating states and territories, AMR allows individuals to perform the activities they are licensed to do in their home state in another participating jurisdiction without the need to obtain a second licence or pay an additional fee.
 The scope of work in Victoria is generally limited to the scope of work authorised by the licence in the home jurisdiction.
 If the licence expires in the home jurisdiction, then AMR no longer applies in the host jurisdiction.